Islington CAMHS in Schools

 - Additional Information for Schools and Other Professionals

-Islington Community CAMHS has a long history of close working with local schools, supporting staff to improve the emotional health of their students in order that they may make the most of their time in school.
-This work has developed further since 2011, when CAMHS was funded by Education (through Islington Schools’ Forum) to provide a service to all of the 45 primary schools and 10 secondary schools across the borough, as well as to Islington’s special schools (primary and secondary): The Bridge, Samuel Rhodes and Richard Cloudesley.
+Islington Community CAMHS has a long history of working with schools, supporting staff to improve the emotional health of their students.
+This work has developed further since 2011, when CAMHS was funded by Education to provide a service to all of the 45 primary schools and 10 secondary schools across the borough, as well as to Islington’s special schools (primary and secondary): The Bridge, Samuel Rhodes and Richard Cloudesley.
 We now have named clinicians working in every one of those schools.

 How the CAMHS time in each school is used is very varied and is developed through discussion with senior staff in each school.
 It can include:

-- Seeing children, young people, parents and carers in school either individually or together to help with children’s social, emotional and behavioural difficulties, especially where the difficulties are related to school or if it would be difficult to get to CAMHS somewhere else.
+- Seeing young people, parents/carers in school individually or together to help with children’s social, emotional and behavioural difficulties, especially where the difficulties are related to school.

 - Observing children in the school setting.